grussdorian/mini-project/README.md

-# As part of the summer interim project at RKMVERI
+# As part of the summer project at RKMVERI

-## Guide - Dr Siddharth Tallur (IIT Bombay)

 ![1](./ico/1.jpg)